brekk/f-utility/README.md

 ## isObject

-test whether something is an object -- no longer recognizes `null` as an object
+test whether something is an object

 **Parameters**